Atticus29/dataJitsu/specs.md

 - [ ] Once you have internet
   - [ ] Update faq component link to different divs in the FAQ
+    - [ ] TODO link to how to lose them
   - [ ] 3 sec. rewind and ff buttons
   - [ ] Track categories as well as move names (//TODO get category from item)
   - [ ] add matchUrl form validation that seems to look good but button enabling and disabling as well as database functionality need to be con